 Applicants who are graduates of the Penn State Law LL.M. program and who have already received their LL.M. degree from Penn State Law must take an LSAT and apply for admission via our regular J.D. program.
 These students may request advanced standing for credits earned in the LL.M. program by including an addendum in their application that specifically addresses this request.
+In no case will credits count toward both the LL.M. and the J.D. degree.

 LL.M. graduates from law schools other than Penn State Law are not eligible for this program.
 LL.M. graduates from other law schools who have taken the LSAT are welcome to apply to our J.D. program via our regular J.D. application.